How to get folders in the WordPress media library? These plugins will help you to achieve just that and more.

 Media Library Categories adds the ability to add and use taxonomies in the media library.
 A drop-down of categories will appear in the media library, and you can select your categories from that.
 If you want to change the categories of existing items in the media library, that’s possible, too, as the plugin supports bulk editing of categories.

-Enable Media Replace
+10. Enable Media Replace

-This function can be very useful when you want to replace or update many images in your Media Library.
-Using shortcodes, you can display the date and time of modification of the media file.
+This function can replace or update many images in your Media Library.
+Using shortcodes, you can display the date and time of modifying the media file.

 11. WP Media Category Management

 WP Media Category Management supports categories for media files by using the existing categories or a dedicated media category custom taxonomy.
 You can change categories easily by toggling on the media list page view, including bulk toggling for multiple media files.
 It supports post tags and media taxonomies defined by other plugins as well.

-Using this plugin, you can control media categories via admin the same way as you control post categories.
-It also allows you to filter media files in your media library using custom taxonomy in both list and grid views.
+Using this plugin, you can control media categories via admin like you control post categories.
+It also filters media files in your library using custom taxonomy in list and grid views.
 While uploading media files, you can choose a default category.